 Increased User Adoption: Due to the convenience of not having to log in, users are more likely to use Salesforce on a regular basis.
 For example, users can send email messages that contain links to information in Salesforce such as records and reports.
 When the recipients of the email message click the links, the corresponding Salesforce page opens automatically.

 Increased Security: Any password policies that you have established for your corporate network will also be in effect for Salesforce.
 In addition, sending an authentication credential that is only valid for a single use can increase security for users who have access to sensitive data.

 Using Frontdoor.jsp to Log Into Salesforce You can use frontdoor.jsp to give users access to Salesforce from a custom Web interface, such as a remote access Force.com site or other API integration, using their existing session ID and the server URL.

 Identity Providers and Service Providers An identity provider is a trusted provider that lets you use single sign-on to access other websites.
 A service provider is a website that hosts applications.
 You can enable Salesforce as an identity provider and define one or more service providers.
 Your users can then access other applications directly from Salesforce using single sign-on.
 Single sign-on can be a great help to your users: instead of having to remember many passwords, they only have to remember one.
 Plus, the applications can be added as tabs to your Salesforce organization, which means users don’t have to switch between programs.

 Named Credentials A named credential specifies the URL of a callout endpoint and its required authentication parameters in one definition.
-You can simplify the setup of authenticated callouts by specifying a named credential as the callout endpoint.
-You can instead specify a URL as the callout endpoint and register that URL in your organization's remote site settings.
-However, in that case, you handle the authentication yourself, for example, in your code for an Apex callout.
-Doing so can be less secure and is especially complicated for OAuth authentication.
+To simplify the setup of authenticated callouts, specify a named credential as the callout endpoint.
+If you instead specify a URL as the callout endpoint, you must register that URL in your org’s remote site settings and handle the authentication yourself.
+For example, for an Apex callout, your code would need to handle authentication, which can be less secure and especially complicated for OAuth implementations.